nleaf/nleaf.github.io/awards-and-accolades.md

   align-left: true
   title: Net Promoter Score®
   headline: Rapid Speed, Complete Confidence, Resilience at the push of a button
-  description: Net Promoter Score® (NPS) is a management tool that can be used to
+  description: 'Net Promoter Score® (NPS) is an index ranging from -100 to 100 that
-    gauge customer loyalty.
-Expedient conducts its customer NPS evaluation annually.
-    A survey applicable to the overall relationship with Expedient is distributed to all then-current customer contacts.
-Our scores demonstrate a higher-than-average score in our industry as compared to the publicly available information.
+    measures the willingness of customers to recommend a company''s products or services to others.
+We''re proud to have an increasing NPS every year for the past 4 years. '
   icon: "/uploads/EXP_NewPromoter-2.svg"
 - template: gartner
   block: gartner